TekExpo/AI-Curator/README.md

 1. **On load** — the web part fetches article recommendations based on the current user's saved topics
 2. **My Interests tab** — the user types a keyword; the `/suggest-topics` API returns matching topics in real time; the user selects topics and saves them
 3. **Recommended Articles tab** — calls `/articles?topics=<saved-tags>` and renders ranked article cards with summary, source, and date
-4. **Save** — clicking the bookmark icon appends the article URL to `UserPersonalization.SavedLinks` via PnP JS
+4. **Save** — clicking the bookmark icon appends the article URL to `UserPersonalization.SavedLinks` via SPHttpClient
-5. **Share** — clicking the share icon opens a panel; Microsoft Graph fetches the user's Viva Engage communities; the user edits a rich-text description (pre-filled from the article summary) and posts to the selected community
+5. **Share to Viva Engage** — clicking the Viva Engage share icon opens a panel; Microsoft Graph fetches the user's Viva Engage communities; the user edits a rich-text description (pre-filled from the article summary) and posts to the selected community
+6. **Share to LinkedIn** — clicking the LinkedIn share icon opens a panel; the user edits the pre-filled description, then clicks **Share on LinkedIn** to open LinkedIn's share composer in a new tab
-6. **My Saved Links tab** — reads `SavedLinks` from the user's personalization record and renders them with a delete button
+7. **My Saved Links tab** — reads `SavedLinks` from the user's personalization record and renders them with a delete button

 ---

 ## Security

 - **No API keys stored in the web part** — all AI processing is performed server-side by the external Azure-hosted API
-- SharePoint permissions use **PnP JS with the web part context** — no elevated permissions
+- SharePoint permissions use **SPHttpClient with the web part context** — no elevated permissions
 - Microsoft Graph calls use **delegated permissions** — the web part acts as the signed-in user
 - Viva Engage post HTML is **sanitised** — article URLs are HTML-escaped before insertion